 L1.
 Leaders create a culture and a climate in which practitioners feel a sense of belonging and want to support the organization’s mission and goals.

 The leader sets the tone for how the program works.
 Creating a culture of best practice that cultivates practitioners’ knowledge and skills is the leader’s responsibility.
-Having clear expectations about how practitioners can support the organization’s mission and goals, and the field’s Mission and Key Principles, is essential.
+Having clear expectations about how practitioners can support the organization’s mission and goals, and the field’s Mission and Key Principles (PDF, New Window), is essential.
 Leaders need to help practitioners know what it “looks like” when all of these goals are met.
 Leaders also need to ensure that the climate is responsive to the needs of practitioners and helps them fill gaps in their knowledge and skills.

 L2.
 Leaders promote adherence to and model the DEC Code of Ethics, DEC Position Statements and Papers, and the DEC Recommended Practices.

 Visit the DEC website to review these resources and see how they fit into your program’s mission and goals.

 L7.
 Leaders develop, refine, and implement policies and procedures that create the conditions for practitioners to implement the DEC Recommended Practices.

 Once a leader knows about the DEC Recommended Practices, it could be useful to consider whether or not program policies, procedures, and expectations reflect the practices that have been identified as best for effective service delivery.
 Same goes for practice guides from other disciplines.
 Visit the Implementing Supports & Services page on the VEIPD site and scroll down to find links to the positions statements for OTs, PTs, and SLPs.
 You’ll find that they all have a lot in common!

 L9.
 Leaders develop and implement an evidence-based professional development system or approach that provides practitioners a variety of supports to ensure they have the knowledge and skills needed to implement the DEC Recommended Practices.